Here is a current list of our oils. Click on the links to see the prices for each and more information about each one.

 Oils, especially essentials, are marketable commodities and therefore prices may change without notice.
 We will certainly do our best to keep them current on the site.

 We have a no return policy on our oils.
 The reason is that we cannot guarantee that once they are opened that they have not been contaminated.
 All oil purchases are final.
-If you are in doubt of an oil, please ask a sample.
-We will be charge $2.50 for sample request, limit 10 oils per request.
-Your $2.50 will be happily applied to your first purchase of over $20.00.
-Please use our secure order form Here to send us a request for samples.
-Thanks.
-However, we are happy to include samples free with any purchase.
+If you are in doubt of any oil, please request a sample.

 Paper catalogs are still free.
 Just email us a snail mail address.